8 Americans arrested as Bahamas police seize guns and cash from docked boat

 The Royal Bahamas Police Force said in a news release that officers from the Alice Town Police Station worked with the Bahamas Customs Department to search a vessel docked at a port on Bimini, a chain of western islands.
 The officers were "acting on intelligence," the RBPF said, but they did not specify what information that included.

-The officers found three "high-powered weapons" and 11 other firearms, as well as the undeclared cash and a "substantial quality of ammunition" on the boat, police said.
+The officers found three "high-powered weapons" and 11 other firearms, as well as the undeclared cash and a "substantial quantity of ammunition" on the boat, police said.

 The 10 occupants aboard the boat — eight Americans, one South African and one Guyanese person — were taken into custody, the RBPF said.
 Those arrested ranged in age from 21 to 62 years old.
 The RBPF did not identify them.
 The weapons, money and ammunition were confiscated.